camiearth/camiearth/README.md

 ## Hi there👋
-#### I'm Camilla, a passionate and recent graduate computational biomedical engineer who:
+#### I'm Camilla, a passionate and recent graduate AI/ML Engineer who:

 - 🌱 is currently seeking an opportunity to join an active team to put my acquired knowledge into practice and contribute to innovative outcomes using cutting-edge AI technology
 - 💪 loves to work on challenging projects